The relationship between the military and the elite has evolved significantly over the years and not for the better.

 Ignorance of the Military

 An attitude of condescension toward the military exists among the elite on both sides of the political divide.
-Liberals look down on the military as less than, like medieval nobles wrinkling their noses up at the peasantry.
+Progressives look down on the military as less than, like medieval nobles wrinkling their noses up at the peasantry.
 They pay the military no mind unless they can make political hay out of it or when they can use it to conduct social experiments on a captive and malleable population.

 Conservatives ostensibly respect the military, but their condescension is of another, perhaps more benign, kind.
 They talk about military personnel like some speak of the janitor, admiring his hard work and recognizing that someone has to do it, but nonetheless holding in their mind the belief that such work is beneath them.